U.S. military response during the September 11 attacks: Radar tracking

-As the transponders in three of the four hijacked aircraft were switched off, and the remaining aircraft had changed its transponder code twice, the FAA had difficulty relaying the current aircraft positions to NORAD/NEADS by phone, so even though they had access to the same radar data, NEADS was unable to locate most of the flights.
-This intermittent data was of some use to the US Secret Service.
-Barbara Riggs, then Deputy Director of the Secret Service stated, "Through monitoring radar and activating an open line with the FAA, the Secret Service was able to receive real time information about other hijacked aircraft.
+Because the transponders in three of the four hijacked aircraft were switched off, and the remaining aircraft had changed its transponder code twice, the FAA had difficulty relaying the current aircraft positions to NORAD/NEADS by phone: even though they had access to the same radar data, NEADS could not find most of the flights.
+The intermittent data were of some use to the United States Secret Service.
+Barbara Riggs, then deputy director of the Secret Service, stated, "Through monitoring radar and activating an open line with the FAA, the Secret Service was able to receive real[-]time information about other hijacked aircraft.
 We were tracking two hijacked aircraft as they approached Washington, D.C."